im-varun/daily-research/README.md

 - Daily Research displays only those research papers that are mentioned in arXiv's present day RSS feeds.
 - RSS feeds from arXiv are unavailable on Saturdays and Sundays, and on occasional holidays.
 Therefore, Daily Research will not display any search results on those days.
 - To understand the category taxonomy followed by arXiv, refer to this [link](https://arxiv.org/category_taxonomy).
+- Some keywords to understand announce types:
+    1. new - papers that are released for the first time on arXiv
+    2. replace - updated versions of papers that are released
+    3. cross - papers that are announced as new to categories that are not their primary category

 # Features